Author and Founder of ‘Sparky and Shady’

 I call our spark of love ‘Sparky’.

-In the Sparky and Shady program I don’t talk about the source of this loving power other than to suggest that, “If you believe in God then Sparky is a spark of God’s love and power.
+In the Sparky and Shady program I suggest that, “If you believe in God then Sparky is a spark of God’s love and power.
 If you don’t believe in God, then Sparky is your inner loving power that every human being has inside them.”

 It is important to respect people’s religious and spiritual beliefs and for this reason I encourage you to see how Sparky and Shady may fit in with your current beliefs.
-If you have no spiritual or religious beliefs then the program can stay based in science.
+If you have no spiritual or religious beliefs then the program will still work.

 Fear is a natural and normal part of life.
 The purpose of fear is to keep us alive and safe and to protect us too.